cdktf/cdktf-provider-cloudflare/docs/dataCloudflareDnsRecord.go.md

 Whether to match all tag search requirements or at least one (any).

 If set to `all`, acts like a logical AND between tag filters.
 If set to `any`, acts like a logical OR instead.
 Note that the regular `match` parameter is still used to combine the resulting condition with other filters that aren't related to tags.
+Available values: "any", "all".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/dns_record#tag_match DataCloudflareDnsRecord#tag_match}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/dns_record#tag_match DataCloudflareDnsRecord#tag_match}

 ---